Simon-He95/lazy-js-utils/README_en.md

 <p align="center"><a href="http://vitepress.hejian.club/">Docs</a></p>
 <p align="center"> English | <a href="./README.md">简体中文</a></p>

-## This article is documentation that describes the encapsulated utility functions [simon-js-tool](https://www.npmjs.com/package/simon-js-tool)
-At present, I have sorted out <strong>100+</strong> commonly used functions, and I am still updating..., and your recognition is the biggest encouragement to me! :hearts:
+At present, I have sorted out <strong>100+</strong> commonly used functions, and I am still updating..., and your recognition is the biggest encouragement to me :hearts:

 ## 🔥 Highlights
 - Pure js tool functions, not dependent on vue, react, angular